 Kit: This kit, along with a set of black

 a bar-end insert mount kit, they have been bolted directly

-to the ends of the handlebars along with a smaller and
+to the ends of the handlebars along with a smaller and lighter

-deflectors mounted, very effective.
+very effective.
 The incorporated LED light strips, once

 wired up, will provide a nice (bright) safety addition to

 the front end.